by Guy Pickrell

 You might be when you come to change your tires.

 I hadn’t even noticed.
 Not until I found myself back at the tire shop for the third time in six months since I bought my Jaguar XE 35t RSport.
-The Pirelli PZero rubber bands that come standard weren’t up to the demands of driving on actual roads.
-Fairytale roads and racetracks, perhaps, but actual, American roads destroyed my PZero’s in rapid succession.
+The Pirelli PZero rubber bands that came standard weren’t up to the demands of driving on actual roads.
+Fairytale roads and racetracks, perhaps, but the depleted asphalt of Southern California destroyed my PZero’s in rapid succession.
 The 20-inch ‘propeller’ wheels fitted to the RSport are gorgeous.
 So, no, tire guy.
 I’m not getting smaller rims.
-Ultimately, after doing a bit of math, he persuaded me to buy a complete set of Hankook Ventus V12’s with a slightly taller sidewall (higher aspect ratio), which would fit my lovely rims and clearance limits, but provide more practicality than the OEM size, and cheaper too.
+After doing a bit of math, he persuaded me to buy a complete set of Hankook Ventus V12’s with a slightly taller sidewall (higher aspect ratio).
+The Hankooks fit my lovely rims, appeared to have plenty of clearance, and would provide more practicality than the OEM size, and cheaper too.
 Scanning the receipt, I noticed he had fitted 245/40’s on the front and 275/35’s on the rear.
-Wait a minute.
+Wait a minute!
 The rear wheels are a different size to the front?
 Cool!

 An Evolution in Cool

-All of BMW’s M series, Aston’s, AMG’s, 911’s, Alpha’s Quadrifoglio, the faster Mustangs, and, yes, Jaguar’s RSport line, the list of cars that come from the factory with a staggered wheel set-up is getting longer.
-Once the preserve of exotic marques like Lambo and Ferrari, staggering is de rigueur when it comes to rubber these days.
-Okay, so there are countless articles, blogs, tall stories, detailing the pros and cons of having slightly wider wheels, and therefore tires fitted to the rear of a rear-wheel-drive car.
+All of BMW’s M series, Astons, AMGs, 911s, Alpha’s Quadrifoglio, the faster Mustangs, and yes, Jaguar’s RSport line; the list of cars that come from the factory with a staggered wheel set-up is getting longer.
+Once the preserve of exotic marques like Lamborghini and Ferrari, staggering is de rigueur when it comes to rubber these days.
+Okay, so there are countless articles, blogs, and tall stories detailing the pros and cons of having slightly wider wheels, and therefore tires, fitted to the rear of a rear-wheel-drive car.
 I will save the uninitiated a great deal of time and effort by summarizing the key arguments here: